graphpaperpress/Sell-Media/readme.txt

 4. Visit Sell Media -> Licenses and add or configure your default licenses for new uploads.
 5. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.

-= IMPORTANT: Final Step For PayPay Setup =
+= IMPORTANT: Final Step For Paypal Setup =

 You must setup your Paypal IPN URL for Sell Media to work.